 The purpose of this post is to make crystal clear the revolution that has already happened.
 For those CEOs, marketing managers, account directors, strategists and creative directors who are coming to the party late, read carefully because this affects you.

 The advancement in technology and digital communication has changed a lot of things in our world.
-It’s changed healthcare, medicine, food, retail, transport, I mean we’re launching this best prices on SARMS on a regular basis now thanks to Mr Elon Musk.
+It’s changed healthcare, medicine ( you can even now buy from an UK Meds online pharmacy), food, retail, transport, I mean we’re launching this best prices on SARMS on a regular basis now thanks to Mr Elon Musk.

 And one of those things technology has drastically changed is the advertising industry.
 It’s official; the traditional approaches to getting your message out there are now obsolete.
 Alternative approaches are all we have left, it’s either change or die.
 Advertising and clients are number one, you have to take care of your customers otherwise they leave because the competition is high.
 For example, many big brands use CRM software to manage their clients, read more about that from https://www.salesforce.com/blog/2013/01/what-is-crm-your-business-nerve-center.html.